SAP-archive/cloud-cf-byol-weather-sample/weather_report/README.md

 1. `sbt fullOptJS` then launch using `index.html`
 1. `sbt fastOptJS` then launch using `index-dev.html`

-For development purposes, this app uses the ScalaJS add-on [Workbench](https://github.com/lihaoyi/workbench); therefore, if you wish to run this app locally, build it using `sbt ~fastOptJS` and point your browser to the [local webpage](http://localhost:12345/target/scala-2.12/classes/index-dev.html)
+For development purposes, this app uses the ScalaJS add-on [Workbench](https://github.com/lihaoyi/workbench); therefore, if you wish to run this app locally:

+* Comment out the appropriate line at lines 162/163 of `Utils.scala` to point to `localhost`
+* Rebuild the project using `sbt ~fastOptJS`
+* Point your browser to the [local webpage](http://localhost:12345/target/scala-2.12/classes/index-dev.html)

 If you wish to see the runtime trace/debug information, then within each class or object there is a Boolean variable called `traceActive`.
 Change this to `true`, recompile the app and you will then see that class or object's runtime output in the browser console.